ulastekeli/tracking_athletes/README.md

 The application is built using CMake and requires OpenCV, FLTK, and a C++ compiler supporting the C++17 standard.

+OpenCV for C++ must be installed on the device.

 To build and run the project, follow these steps:

 1. Clone the repository: